kubernetes/website/docs/admin/node-allocatable.md

 However, Kubelet cannot burst and use up all available Node resources if `kube-reserved` is enforced.

 Be extra careful while enforcing `system-reserved` reservation since it can lead to critical system services being CPU starved or OOM killed on the node.
-The recommendation is to enforce `system-reserved` only if a user has profiled their nodes exhaustively to come up with precise estimates.
+The recommendation is to enforce `system-reserved` only if a user has profiled their nodes exhaustively to come up with precise estimates and is confident in their ability to recover if any process in that group is oom_killed.

 * To begin with enforce `Allocatable` on `pods`.
 * Once adequate monitoring and alerting is in place to track kube system daemons, attempt to enforce `kube-reserved` based on usage heuristics.
-* If aboslutely necessary, enforce `system-reserved` over time.
+* If absolutely necessary, enforce `system-reserved` over time.

-The resource requirements of kube system daemons will grow over time as more and more features are added.
+The resource requirements of kube system daemons may grow over time as more and more features are added.
-Over time, kubernetes will attempt to bring down utilization of node system daemons, but that is not a priority as of now.
+Over time, kubernetes project will attempt to bring down utilization of node system daemons, but that is not a priority as of now.
 So expect a drop in `Allocatable` capacity in future releases.

 ## Example Scenario